GoogleChrome/web.dev/src/site/content/en/media/pwa-with-offline-streaming/index.md

 you might be asking:

 - How do I download and store a large video file?
-- And how do I serve it back to the user?
+- And how do I serve it to the user?

-In this article we will be discussing answers to these questions, while referencing the [Kino] demo PWA we built that provides you with practical examples on how you can implement an offline streaming media experience without using any functional or presentational frameworks.
+In this article we will discuss answers to these questions, while referencing the [Kino] demo PWA we built that provides you with practical examples of how you can implement an offline streaming media experience without using any functional or presentational frameworks.
 The following examples are mainly for educational purposes, because in most cases you should probably use one of the existing [Media Frameworks] to provide these features.

-Unless you have a good business case for rolling out your own, building a PWA with offline streaming has its challenges.
-In this article we will learn about the APIs and techniques used to provide users with a delightful offline media experience.
+Unless you have a good business case for developing your own, building a PWA with offline streaming has its challenges.
+In this article you will learn about the APIs and techniques used to provide users with a delightful offline media experience.